Ireland’s Rapid Response Corps

 - Nutrition Specialists

-25 roster members were deployed in 2016 to date (July) to Democratic Republic of Congo, Macedonia, Greece, United Arab Emirates, Tunisia, Jordan, Turkey, Lebanon, Ethiopia, Timor Leste, Nigeria, Haiti, Ecuador, and Lesotho.
-32 members were deployed in 2015, while 32 members were also deployed in 2014 and 34 members deployed in 2013.
+37 roster members were deployed in 2016 to Ethiopia, DRC, Nigeria, Lesotho, Djibouti, Swaziland, Sudan, Kenya, Uganda, Tunisia, Jordan, Lebanon, Turkey, Iraq, Macedonia, Greece, Timor Leste, Haiti, Ecuador and to the UN Humanitarian Response Depot in UAE.
+32 members were deployed in 2015, while 32 members were also deployed in 2014.

-See the map below setting out the locations of our 2016 deployments to date (July).
+See the chart and map below setting out the types of profiles and locations of our 2016 deployments.

 Irish Aid provides pre-departure training to Roster members, in conjunction with the Defence Forces’ UN Training School Ireland (UNTSI) in the Curragh Camp.
 This includes a general orientation on humanitarian response, and training on humanitarian reform and architecture, and on humanitarian codes, standards and best practice.
 It also includes training on personal safety and security to prepare Rapid Responders for the challenging and difficult environments they will work in.